pauldatta/meetGPT/README.md

 ## Roadmap

-- [Planned] Admin section to manage user access and token/rate limits
+- [WIP] Admin section to manage user access and token/rate limits
-- [Planned] Workflow for users to request more tokens with simple gamification
+- [WIP] Workflow for users to request more tokens with simple gamification
 - [Planned] Prompt analysis, for admin to monitor user activity and feedback
 - [Planned] Submit an idea section for business users to share AI use cases for their work
 - [Planned] Advanced mode for users to send custom prompts and export JSON etc like Azure Open AI Studio